JohnDaWalka/chainlink/.changeset/seven-bees-complain.md

 "chainlink": minor
 ---

-#minor Use MustNewSimTransactor from chainlink-integrations instead of its old copy.
+#updated Use MustNewSimTransactor from chainlink-integrations instead of its old copy.